Tokenism or table stakes?

 Elsewhere I have said that the cost to me is low for changing my language use around someone who has a strong preference for particular terms of address.
 This is true; I have already needed to learn many speech codes, and I am reasonably fluent in most of the dominant dialects, so that cost is already sunk.
 I might imagine that this means it is easy to generalize and get many people to adopt such a symbolic gesture as I have.

 Organisationally, scaling up such a thing is harder, and it has flow-on effects.
 At scale, many “obviously helpful” interventions are counter-productive.
 Consider the argument that traffic accident warnings cause traffic accidents by overloading drivers’ attention (Hall and Madsen 2022).
-Traffic warnings are easier to study than workplace symbolic gestures, but we want to be alive to their risk.
+Traffic warnings are easier to study than workplace symbolic gestures, but we want to be alive to the risk of spending a limited budget of attention.

 If you haven’t worked in a large bureaucratic organisation you might not be aware of the huge amount of work involved in designing, setting up, and enforcing some new procedure.
 In an organisation like mine, with about 5000 people, if everyone has to spend 15 minutes learning a new thing, that’s 35 work weeks that will be spent learning the thing, adding up everyone involved.
 On top of that, it will have taken a few working weeks to design the policy in the simplest possible case.
 People who have not worked for a large organisation occasionally feel that is nothing.